Job vacancies up almost 10% from last year: StatsCan report | CBC News

 Bernard noted that the pace of increase in job vacancies is slower than it was throughout 2018 when the economy was posting year-over-year growth around 17 or 18 per cent.

-"So the increase cooled off a little in the first quarter but overall the trend is still up," he said.
-"That upward trend is really continuing in the big three provinces where labour market conditions have improved in recent years."
+"So the increase cooled off a little in the first quarter but overall the trend is still up," said Bernard.
+"That upward trend is really continuing in the big three provinces where labour market conditions have improved in recent years.

-Quebec's growth was the highest at 23 percent with 21,400 more job vacancies compared with the first quarter of 2018.
+Quebec's growth was the highest at 23 per cent with 21,400 more job vacancies compared with the first quarter of 2018, bringing the current total to

-"The job opening rate in B.C is also really high right now," said Bernard, with job vacancies up by 10.1 per cent or 9,300 new positions.
-Ontario's growth was the third highest at 6.9 per cent, or 12,400 additional openings.
+"The job opening rate in B.C is also really high right now," said Bernard.
+It saw job vacancies rise 10.1 per cent by 9,300 new vacancies.
+Ontario's growth was the third highest at 6.9 per cent with 12,400 additional openings.

 The situation isn't as rosy in the resource-dependent provinces.